bandaruashok2/Online_Voting_System/README.md

-# Online_Voting_System
+# Online Voting System for Elections
  It is a desktop application made with socket programming in Python.
 It uses synchronous multithreading.

-For details on this project, please read the Report.
+ For details on this project, please read the <a href="https://github.com/bandaruashok2/Online-Voting-System/blob/main/Report.pdf">Report</a>.